Curved Page Divider

 The Welfare of VA's Foster Children: Health & Demographics

 The issue concerning the welfare of foster children in Virginia (VA) is highly significant.
 As for foster children, these are those kids who are unable to live with their biological parents and end up being under state care.
-They may encounter diseases as well as demographic differences.
-This article will talk about the health and demographics of foster children in Virginia for a general audience to let everyone understand the problems and solutions that pertain to this important topic.
+They may encounter diseases and demographic differences.
+This article will discuss the health and demographics of foster children in Virginia, for a general audience to understand the problems and solutions related to this important topic.

 Understanding Foster Care